New Caledonian Armed Forces

-The New Caledonian Armed Forces or FANC is the name by which the French armed forces based in New Caledonia are referred to and also is a subdivision of the French armed forces.
+The New Caledonian Armed Forces (FANC) is the name by which the French armed forces based in New Caledonia are referred to and also is a subdivision of the French armed forces.

 Command

 The FANC is commanded by the Commanding Officer FANC (COMSUP FANC), who is under the command of the Chief of the Defence Staff.
 The Commanding officer is usually a Brigade general.
 The command is headquartered in Nouméa.

 Composition

 The forces number 1750 from the 3 branches of the armed forces (excluding the Gendarmerie) of which 1200 are permanent.